 (2) The persons who may apply are—

 (a) a creditor, director or member of the company, or

 (b) any other person affected by the moratorium.

 (3) An application under subsection (1) may be made during the moratorium or after it has ended.

 (4) On an application under subsection (1) the court may—

-(a) confirm, reverse or modify any act or decision of the monitor,
+(a) confirm, reverse or modify any act or decision of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Without prejudice to any other enactment by virtue of which any offence is triable either way1, the following offences are triable either way2: (1) offences at common law of public nuisance3; (2) an offence at common law of outraging public decency4; (3) administering an oath etc